quicwg/reliable-stream-reset/draft-ietf-quic-reliable-stream-reset.md

 --- abstract

-QUIC transport protocol streams provide an ordered and reliable byte stream.
+The QUIC transport protocol provides byte streams that are ordered and reliable.
 Once a sender has started to emit stream data, it can abort the operation using a RESET_STREAM frame.
 When a sender resets a stream, it also stops retransmitting stream data in the case of packet loss.
 At the receiver, there is